matestack/matestack-ui-core/docs/components/abbr.md

 #### # class - optional
 Expects a string with all classes the `abbr` should have.

+#### # text - optional
+Expects a string which will be displayed as the content inside the `abbr`.
+If this is not passed, a block must be passed instead.

 ## Example 1 - render options[:text] param